Residency Year Overview

 -

-- Report to school when teachers report to work in January and work all day, every day
+- Report to school when teachers report to work in January and work all day, every day until the last day of classes at ETSU.
+All absences must be made up at the end of the semester.

 - Daily arrival and departure times should be consistent with your mentor teacher.
 Sign in/out of the school and log field hours weekly in Watermark.